-- 12.4.1 Identification of reminder recipients - 12.4.1.1 A report is generated once a month (January to November) in the HSREC database that identifies studies approximately 8 weeks before expiration of approval. - 12.4.2 HSREC Administration manually sets the study status for those studies to "Lapsed Approval".
-The report is brought to the attention of the Chair for further attention. - 12.4.3 Management of lapsed approvals - 12.4.3.1 HSREC Administration is responsible for using the report to ensure that the following activities are performed:
+- 12.4.1 Identification of reminder recipients - 12.4.1.1 RIMS automatically sends the principal investigator a reminder that the project is due for renewal at 10 months after final HSREC approval is granted. - 12.4.2 At 12 months HSREC Administration manually sets the study status for those studies to "Lapsed Approval".
+The report is brought to the attention of the Chair for further attention. - 12.4.3 Management of lapsed approvals

-- 12.4.3.1.1 Contacting the principal investigator and/or the study coordinator about providing a Continuation Report.
+- 12.4.3.1 HSREC Administration is responsible for using the report to ensure that the following activities are performed: - 12.4.3.1.1 Contacting the principal investigator and/or the study coordinator about providing a Continuation Report.
 All contact attempts should be documented in RIMS.
 The following information is conveyed: - 12.4.3.1.1.1 The HSREC approval has lapsed.
-Therefore, no activities (recruiting, procedures, data collection, etc.) involving human subjects should have been, or may be, performed until HSREC approval has been renewed, except as necessary with currently enrolled subjects to ensure that (1) their rights and welfare are protected; (2) they are not put at risk; and (3) they receive appropriate care during the lapsed approval. - 12.4.3.1.1.2 Sending a warning letter of lapsed approval, if lapsed approval continues for 30 calendar days without submission of a Continuation Report or other arrangements made with the researcher. - 12.4.4 Administratively closing the study, if lapsed approval continues for 30 calendar days without submission of a complete Continuation Report or other arrangements made between the researcher and HSREC. - 12.4.4.1 A letter of study closure for lapsed approval is used to formally communicate the closure; a copy will be kept in RIMS. - 12.4.4.2 The procedures are the same as described for the 30-calendar day warning letter, with the additions noted here: - 12.4.4.2.1 The date of the letter must be the same as the date the researcher is sent the letter.
-This is also the official closure date entered in the HSREC database. - 12.4.4.2.2 The following individuals are copied in the email: 12.4.4.2.2.1 Researcher's department chair, Dean, or Director (whomever is most appropriate); - 12.4.4.2.2.2 The student supervisor (if the researcher is a student); - 12.4.4.2.3 With the sending of the letter, the study is considered closed. - 12.4.4.2.4 HSREC Administration performs appropriate data entry in the HSREC database.
+Therefore, no research activities (recruiting, procedures, data collection, etc.) should have been, or may be, performed until HSREC approval has been renewed, except as necessary with currently enrolled participants to ensure that (1) their rights and welfare are protected; (2) they are not put at risk; and (3) they receive appropriate care during the lapsed approval. - 12.4.3.1.1.2 Sending a warning letter of lapsed approval, if lapsed approval continues for 30 calendar days without submission of a Continuation Report or other arrangements made with the researcher. - 12.4.4 Administratively closing the study, if lapsed approval continues for 30 calendar days without submission of a complete Continuation Report or other arrangements made between the researcher and HSREC. - 12.4.4.1 A letter of study closure for lapsed approval is used to formally communicate the closure; a copy will be kept in RIMS. - 12.4.4.2 The procedures are the same as described for the 30-calendar day warning letter, with the additions noted here: - 12.4.4.2.1 The date of the letter must be the same as the date the researcher is sent the letter.
+This is also the official closure date entered in the HSREC database. - 12.4.4.2.2 The following individuals are copied in the email: - 12.4.4.2.2.1 Researcher's department chair, Dean, or Director (whomever is most appropriate); - 12.4.4.2.2.2 The student supervisor (if the researcher is a student); - 12.4.4.2.3 With the sending of the letter, the study is considered closed. - 12.4.4.2.4 HSREC Administration performs appropriate data entry in the HSREC database.